samblake/rexy/README.md

 ### Running

-Start Rexy by running the `rexy.Rexy` class, optionally specifying a configuration file as an argument.
+Start Rexy by running the `com.github.samblake.rexy.Rexy` class, optionally specifying a configuration file as an argument.
 Alternatively build via Maven and run the resulting jar.

 ### FAQ